 U-Skate World, an Instance of the Gray-Scott System

-The Gray-Scott system produces a wide variety of interesting patterns and behavior, such as cells that multiply, self-organizing fingerprint patterns and much more.
+The Gray-Scott system produces a wide variety of interesting patterns and behaviour, such as cells that multiply, self-organising fingerprint patterns and much more.
 Most of these have some variety, for example I have seen 4 different patterns of cell division.

 The most common stable shape is a negaton, or negative soliton.
 A true negaton has a circular shape that can exist in any large blue (low U, high V) area.
 The more common "negative solitons" mentioned in most of my Gray-Scott parameter descriptions (such as here and here) are really just a roughly circular interior of a loop.